keathmilligan/ner/README.md

 ## Usage

 ### Data Generation

+Combines raw data from Kaggle or sources or generated fake data with collections of contextual English sentences and log messages to produce a NER-ready annotated dataset.

 Run the `data.ipynb` Jupyter notebook to generate data for training.

+Adjust the count parameters as needed.

+The model with current parameters takes about 1.5hrs to train on a Macbook Pro M2 Max.

 ### Model Training

-Run the `model.ipynb` Jupyter notebook to train and test the NER model.
+Run the `model.ipynb` Jupyter notebook to tokenize the dataset, train and test the NER model.

+The model exported to ONNX format.